clemencehuang/Project_1/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer and Microsoft Edge.
+-   The Website was tested on Google Chrome, using DevTools across various breakpoints for mobile, tablet, laptop and desktop.
--   The website was viewed on a variety of devices such as Desktop, Laptop and android phones.
--   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   All links were tested across all pages and device breakpoints.

 ### Accessibility